jmafc/angular-phonecat-brunch/docs/README.md

 for details on the steps from the basic AngularJS viewpoint.
 In what follows, we highlight the differences between *angular-phonecat* and this project.

+If you follow along by checking out each step, please remember that when packages or components are added to `package.json` or `bower.json`, you will need to run `npm install` or `bower install`, respectively, in order to add the parts to your environment.

 ## Step-0 - Bootstrapping the App